superluminar-io/serverless-workshop/docs/messaging.md

 ### ❓ Questions

 - How many rules can we attach to a single event bus?
-- What do we need to consider from a pricing perspective?
+And how many targets can we attach to a rule?
 - What are SaaS partners for EventBridge?
 What scenarios could we think of for such an integration?
 - What is content filtering and what are the benefits compared to SNS filter policies?
+- What are EventBridge schemas?
+- What are input transformer and why are they helpful?

+## When to use what?

+Well, it depends on your use case, and you should choose the right AWS service carefully.
+All services have their pros and cons, quotas, and pricing aspects.
+We suggest you write down your requirements for your feature and compare them with the feature set of the AWS services.

+You can find a good comparison of SQS, SNS, and EventBridge on [AWS](https://aws.amazon.com/blogs/compute/choosing-between-messaging-services-for-serverless-applications/).

 ---